VernierST/godirect-examples/python/readme.md

 `error: option --single-version-externally-managed not recognized`

 This is a known incompatibility and the options to work around it are described here: https://github.com/hbldh/bleak/issues/147

+### Bluegiga Dongle

+If you wish to connect to Go Direct device using a [Bluegiga BLED112 Bluetooth® Low Energy Dongle](https://www.silabs.com/products/wireless/bluetooth/bluetooth-low-energy-modules/bled112-bluetooth-smart-dongle), rather than the native BLuetooth radio, you will need to install the vernierpygatt module with this command:

+`pip3 install vernierpygatt`

+You will also need to pass `use_ble_bg=True` into the godirect module.
+There is a comment regarding this in the `gdx.ble_open` function in the gdx.py file.

 ## License